 N-grams are a great way to get sufficient sample sizes on search patterns that where hidden before.
 This script is analyzing the Search Term Performance and is adding new negative keywords based on non converting N-grams.
 You can define the click threshold that should be used.
 If you want to start with an analysis first have also a look at your online N-gram Tool.

 Consider the case where you blocked a search pattern because of its bad performance.
 The reason for this was that the search term was related to a product or brand that was not in your inventory at that time.
 Now your inventory changed and new keywords for those products where added that are blocked by old negatives.
 This Google Ads script by PEMAVOR detects conflicts in an automated way.

-Even on exact match keywords google is now matching a lot of “noisy” close variant search queries that often bring your performance down.
-This script is blocking this traffic within AdGroups where you only want to bay for exact traffic.
+Even on exact match keywords Google is now matching a lot of “noisy” close variant search queries that often bring your performance down.
+This script block this traffic within AdGroups, where you only want to pay for the exact traffic.